Most Popular

 • Tuition deposit receipt from the DLI

-• Upfront medical examination (e-Medical) from an IRCC-panel physician in India
+• Upfront medical examination results (e-Medical) from an IRCC-approved panel physician in India

 01